-Manaslu circuit trek also is known as the New Annapurna Circuit Trek is popular for its virgin trails, untouched natural beauty and relatively primitive trekking experiences.
-Classified as restricted by the Nepal government, this trek is for those who are just looking pure trekking without much expectations for trekking luxuries that are available on the Annapurna Circuit Trek.
+Manaslu circuit trek is for those who are looking pure trekking without much expectations for trekking luxuries that are available on the Annapurna Circuit Trek.

-Along with unravished trekking route during which you rarely see a human being, this trekking route is focused on circumnavigating around the Mount Manaslu- the 8th highest peak in the world (8,156 m) along with spectacular views of Himchuli (7890m), the Ganesh Himal (7429m) along with other peaks of the Annapurna Himalayan Range.
+Along with the unravished trekking route during which you rarely see a human being, this trekking route is focused on circumnavigating around Mount Manaslu- the 8th highest peak in the world (8,156 m).
+Along with that, it offers spectacular views of the Himchuli (7890m) and the Ganesh Himal (7429m).

 MANASLU TREKKING CIRCUIT VS OTHER TREKKING CIRCUITS IN NEPAL

 The Manaslu Circuit trek provides all the elements of trekking in Nepal, including the first-hand encounter with Hindu and Buddhist culture, protected wildlife, rhododendrons, and wildflowers.

 This trek also offers the perfect blend of raging rivers, precarious bridges, stunning snow-capped mountain scenery, and deep and wild gorges

 Developed as part of the Greater Himalayan Trail, the Manaslu Circuit trekking, is probably one of the best trekking routes in Nepal provided that the trekkers are willing for some hardships – like not expecting better tea hours and European class tea, set aside the continental dishes.